stmorse/Lagrange/_posts/2017-06-26-Hawkes-python.md

 4. **Maximum aposteriori (MAP) EM.**  We can incorporate some regularization into the EM framework by introducing a prior and doing MAP EM.
 This is a simple extension of the EM methods, but allows us to reasonably estimate in the multivariate case.
 This extension comes up as majorization-minimization in [this paper](http://proceedings.mlr.press/v28/zhou13.pdf), and it is the subject of an unpublished report I did with my colleague [Phil Chodrow](https://philchodrow.github.io) last year [posted here](https://stmorse.github.io/docs/6-867-final-writeup.pdf).
 I extend this to a multivariate version that is discussed in my masters thesis [here](https://stmorse.github.io/docs/orc-thesis.pdf).

-The repo includes this MAP EM approach.
+[The repo](https://github.com/stmorse/hawkes) includes this MAP EM approach.
 It is still a bit rough: it treats $$\omega$$ as a global hyperparameter, does not incorporate a prior on the background rates $$\mu$$, and I think the expression I am using for the "complete data log-likelihood" in the multivariate case is actually a tight lower bound on the real value as they show [here](http://proceedings.mlr.press/v28/zhou13.pdf).

 Hopefully it is helpful/interesting to you!
+Feel free to send any feedback/questions, via [Twitter](http://twitter.com/thestevemo) or an email (see [my about page](https://stmorse.github.io)).